-Review your trade debtors and identify any bad debts that should be written-off.
-A bad debt will be deductible in the 2023 financial year provided the following tests are satisfied:-
+Review your trade debtors and identify any bad debts that should be written off.
+A bad debt will be deductible in the 2025 financial year provided the following tests are satisfied:

-- The debt must exist; - The debt must be actually "bad" before writing it off; - The debt must be physically written off prior to 30 June 2023; - The debt must have been brought to account as income; - A company writing-off a bad debt must satisfy the continuity of ownership test or same business test; and - A discretionary trust writing-off a bad debt must have made a "Family Trust Election".
+- the debt must exist - the debt must actually be 'bad' before writing it off - the debt must be physically written off prior to 30 June 2025 - the debt must have been brought to account as income - a company writing off a bad debt must satisfy the continuity of ownership test or same business test, and - a discretionary trust writing-off a bad debt must have made a 'family trust election'.

-If you write-off a bad debt, remember to claim back the relevant GST in your next BAS return (GST accrual basis only).
+If you write-off a bad debt, remember to claim back the relevant goods and service tax (GST) in your next business activity statement (BAS) return (GST accrual basis only).